Look, See, Watch: 3 Tricky English Verbs to Keep Your Eyes On

 All three of the hikers were talking about viewing things with their eyes.
 However, they used three different verbs.
 Why?

-Look, see and watch can be very confusing verbs for English learners.
+Look, see and watch can be very confusing words for English learners.
 They all mean similar things, but they’re not exactly synonyms.

 Let’s look closely at these three important English verbs and learn when to use each one.